Communication, BA

 Career Outlook

-Graduates often attend leading graduate schools in communication, law or business or find gainful employment in careers in the areas of:
+Graduates often attend leading graduate schools in communication, law or business or find gainful employment in the areas of:

 - campaign management